genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ## [1] 0.04319685
 ```

-Again, to show it doesn't matter if we had picked `type="push"`.
+Again, this demonstrates that we would have obtained the same results had we picked `type="push"`.
 The reason it does not change the contrast is because it leads to addition of the `typepush` effect on both sides of the difference, which cancels out.

 ```r